NATIONS

 • Allies fight alongside their chosen side but cannot get a battle compass or schedule battles.

 • You must already be allied with the nation to request to join their war.
+Alliances are formed by signing a request ally book and delivering it to the other nation's diplomacy lectern.

 Peace